A Hybrid Retrieval-Generation Neural Conversation Model: Experiments

 \textbf{KNCM-MTask-R.} KNCM-MTask-R is the best setting of the knowledge-grounded neural conversation model proposed in the research by Ghazvininejad et al. \cite{DBLP:journals/corr/GhazvininejadBC17} with multi-task learning.
 This system is trained with 23 million general Twitter conversation data to learn the conversation structure or backbone and 1 million grounded conversation data with associated facts from Foursquare tips.
 Since we used the same 1 million grounded Twitter conversation data set from this work, our experimental results are directly comparable with response generation results reported by Ghazvininejad et al. \cite{DBLP:journals/corr/GhazvininejadBC17}.

-\textbf{Retrieval.} This method uses BM25 model \cite{Robertson:1994:SEA:188490.188561} to match the conversation context with conversation context/ response pairs in the historical conversation repository to find the best pair, which is the retrieval module in the proposed hybrid neural conversational model.
+\textbf{Retrieval.} This method uses BM25 model \cite{Robertson:1994:SEA:188490.188561} to match the conversation context with conversation context/ response pairs in the historical conversation repository to find the best pair, which is the retrieval module in the proposed model.

 \textbf{HybridNCM.} This is the method proposed in this paper.
 It contains two different variations: 1) \textbf{HybridNCM-RS} is a hybrid method by mixing generated response candidates from Seq2Seq and retrieved response candidates from the retrieval module in HybridNCM; 2) \textbf{HybridNCM-RSF} is a hybrid method by mixing generated response candidates from Seq2Seq-Facts and retrieved response candidates from the retrieval module in HybridNCM.